tzcl/tzcl.me/src/content/posts/expression-problem.md

 ## Object algebras in Go

-As mentioned previously, we can use object algebras to get a full solution to the expression problem.
-In my opinion, [the paper](https://www.cs.utexas.edu/~wcook/Drafts/2012/ecoop2012.pdf) is actually pretty readable and the authors do a good job motivating and explaining the relevant ideas as they build up to solving the expression problem (and extensions of the problem).
+As mentioned previously, we can use object algebras to get a full solution to the Expression Problem.
+In my opinion, [the paper](https://www.cs.utexas.edu/~wcook/Drafts/2012/ecoop2012.pdf) is actually pretty readable and the authors do a good job motivating and explaining the relevant ideas as they build up to solving the Expression Problem (and extensions of the problem).

 Other great resources on object algebras are:

 - [This Stack Overflow post](https://stackoverflow.com/questions/67818254/how-to-implement-exp-in-bool-or-iff-from-the-paper-extensibility-for-the-masses) on implementing object algebras which was answered by Oliveira himself (and clarifies a typo in the paper).
 - Tijs van der Storm's talk, [Who's Afraid of Object Algebras](https://www.infoq.com/presentations/object-algebras/), which walks through an implementation of object algebras in Dart.
 Watching this made it all 'click' for me.

 To get started, let's define an object algebra, which is somewhat like an abstract factory for creating expressions.
-The two methods here are constructors for our two initial expressions, constants and addition[^7].
+The two methods here are constructors for our two initial expressions, constants and addition[^8].

-[^7]: You can find the full code [here](https://go.dev/play/p/9fK86KVhQs3).
+[^8]: You can find the full code [here](https://go.dev/play/p/9fK86KVhQs3).

 ```go
 type ExprAlg[Op any] interface {